Our Mission

 Alexa Sabatini

-Originally from New Jersey, Alexa received her BA in Peace & Justice Studies and Political Science from Pace University.
+Originally from New Jersey, Alexa received her BA in Peace & Justice Studies and Political Science from Pace University and her M.A.
+In Global Sustainability from the University of South Florida.
 Her studies exemplified the intersectionality of social, economic, and political issues, and how each of these are intertwined with our environment.
 After gaining research and policy experience working with NGOs within the UN, Alexa was excited to expand upon her work as she combined her passion for social activism with environmental justice.
-She now joins the TCI team from Tampa, Florida where she is studying for her MA in Global Sustainability.
-Her primary focus is transitioning the tourism industry into one that sustainably supports communities, without damaging their environments, cultures, or economies.
+One of her primary interests is transitioning the tourism industry into one that sustainably supports communities, without damaging their environments, cultures, or economies.
 Alexa has been inspired by the work of TCI, particularly with their efforts to engage youth in climate action.
 She is proud to work with a team of passionate activists who live out TCI’s mission every day.
 Working with the Program’s team, Alexa is excited to continue expanding TCI’s educational and advocacy outreach!

 In her free time, Alexa enjoys traveling, spending time with friends, taking a trip to the beach, and baking.